sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 But...

-The output is a bit anticlimatic, isn't it?
+The output is a bit anticlimactic, isn't it?
 I was expecting explosions or a segfault at least.

 If we didn't know what we were looking for, we might see the output and believe it's completely normal and all is well.
 What actually happens is undefined behaviour (UB).
 Why not segfault necessarily?
-Well, because in this scenario the memory behind the freed object is most likely still mapped, meaning it still belongs to the process, so the OS doesn't complain.
+Well, because in this scenario the memory behind the freed object is most likely still mapped, meaning that because it still belongs to the process, the OS doesn't raise a segmentation fault.

 However, if you want to see chaos, there's still hope!